TheHive-Project/CortexDocs/analyzer_requirements.md

 Check a domain against [Web of Trust](https://www.mywot.com/), a website reputation service.

+This analyzer comes in only one flavor called *WOT_Lookup*.

 #### Configuration
 ##### Requirements
 An account with Web of Trust is required to get an API key, which is